 - LED light strips

-Note: Adhesion strength may degrade in humid or outdoor environments, so check weight limits and temperature ratings.
+Note: Adhesion can weaken in humidity or outdoors—check weight limits and ratings.

 - Masonry drill bit